An alphabetical list of Museums in the Wheatbelt…

 Pioneer Museum

 A Folk Museum featuring local memorabilia is located in the old Agricultural Hall (built 1897).
 Farming implements and machinery displayed around Pioneer Park provide an interesting backdrop for the local Folk Museum.
-Any person wishing to visit the Folk Museum may obtain a key from the Shire Office or Dryandra Hostel (next door to Park and Museum).
+Any person wishing to visit the Folk Museum may obtain a key from the Shire Office.

 Koorda